MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

  [AfxGetStaticModuleState](#afxgetstaticmodulestate)

 ## <a name="afxoleinitmodule"><a/> AfxOleInitModule
-For OLE support from a regular DLL that is dynamically linked to MFC, call this function in your regular DLL's `CWinApp::InitInstance` function to initialize the MFC OLE DLL.
+For OLE support from a regular MFC DLL that is dynamically linked to MFC, call this function in your regular MFC DLL's `CWinApp::InitInstance` function to initialize the MFC OLE DLL.

 ### Syntax
 ```